 What's new newsletter

-The OEB has approved changes to the prices EPCOR will charge its customers for natural gas effective July 1, 2020.
+The OEB has approved changes to the prices Enbridge and EPCOR will charge its customers for natural gas effective October 1, 2020.

 The OEB has released an updated variance settlement factor that is to be used by electricity distributors to calculate a one-time credit or charge for consumers who choose to stop purchasing electricity through the Regulated Price Plan.
 This factor is called the "Final RPP Variance Settlement Factor" and is updated on the OEB website monthly.